toucansites/website/contents/docs/[02]getting-started/[06]docker/index.md

 ## Init

 The `init` command initializes a new Toucan project.
 It takes an optional argument for the project directory name (defaults to `site` if not specified).
-It creates the necessary directories and files for your project inside the specified directory.
+It creates the necessary directories and files for your project inside the specified directory:

-Execute the following:

 ```sh
 docker run --rm -v $(pwd):/app/site \